 Should I use salicylic acid before niacinamide?

-It all really boils down to level of concentrate and whether to use single products containing both of these ingredients in the formulas.
-It’s a matter of percentage and level of concentrate you find in the formulas, by this I mean if you are really wanting to gain all the results from using these powerhouse ingredients, then using products containing high levels of niacinamide for example will improve the health of the skin barrier with the added boost in hydration allowing your skin to protect itself from exposure to free radical damage.
+Yes and no, it all really boils down to the level of concentrate and whether to use single products containing both of these ingredients in the formulas.
+By this I mean if you are really wanting to gain all the results from using these powerhouse ingredients, then using products containing high levels of niacinamide, for example, will improve the health of the skin barrier with the added boost of hydration allowing your skin to protect itself from exposure to free radical damage.
 As for using products containing high concentrates of salicylic acid you may find it can cause dryness and tightness which is the main reason it is advisable to apply niacinamide after salicylic acid as the humectant traits are able to stop any dryness from occurring dead in its tracks.
 As always, I do advise that you perform a patch test of any new skincare product for 24 hours before applying it all over the skin, this will mean you shouldn’t experience any discomfort or flare up in skin irritation.

 Should I use niacinamide before or after retinol?

 By now, you all have an understanding of how some ingredients work together, retinol and niacinamide are two that can be used together in the same product or combined together during application.
 By doing this you can expect to see several skin benefits with an improvement on the overall appearance and health of your complexion.
 Your skin barrier is protected and hydrated by the niacinamide, whilst retinol is busily working at exfoliating and rejuvenating the lower layers of the skin.
 This power team will help restore balance, health and luminosity back to the skin without any worry of irritation.